Top Athletes Who Love CBD

 In an interview with ESPN, Monroe said, “I wake up in the morning and my back hurts.
 And my feet hurt.
 And my neck hurts.
 And my knee hurts.
 My shoulder hurts, and sometimes my hands ache too.
 And this is every day.”

-CBD has saved him from this pain — something he hopes for others to experience as well.
+CBD lends his body a helping hand, something he hopes for others to experience as well.

 2. Nate Diaz/MMA Fighter